Old Agricultural Fields

 St. Joseph Bay State Buffer Preserve: Deal Tract

 Located on the bay side of St. Joseph Peninsula, this parcel offers a casual hike through sand pine scrub to a fork in the trail.
-To the right, follow the trail to a large pavilion and a primitive camp site overlooking St. Joseph Bay, where you can scope for Buffleheads on the bay and Clapper Rails along the edges of the marsh.
+To the right, scope for ducks, shorebirds and raptors overlooking St. Joseph Bay.
+To the left, explore a hardwood hammock for songbird migrants like Hooded Warbler and Summer Tanager.

 » Visit this Site